 Analytical Instrumentation, data acquisition, processing and applications in Chemistry and Biological Chemistry.

 A comprehensive introduction to concepts used by inorganic chemists to describe the structure, properties, and reactivity of compounds of the main group elements.
-The most important concepts covered are: Electronic Structure of Atoms, Symmetry, MO theory, Acids and Basis, Structure of Solids, Trends in the Periodic System.
+The most important concepts covered are: Electronic fine structure of atoms, symmetry, VSEPR, VB and MO theory, theory of acids and bases, structure of solids, trends in the periodic system, survey of typical main group elements compounds and their reactivity.

-The chemistry and structure of transition metal compounds; electronic spectral and structural properties of transition metal complexes; mechanisms of their substitution and redox reactions.
-Introduction to organometallic chemistry.
+This course will cover the chemistry and structure of transition metal compounds; electronic, spectral and structural properties of transition metal complexes; VB and MO theory of metal complexes; mechanisms of their substitution and redox reactions.
+Students will also be introduced to organometallic chemistry and homogeneous catalysis, principles of metallurgy and technical applications of transition metals.

 This course provides continued coverage of fundamental aspects of organic chemistry using an assimilation of carbonyl chemistry, unsaturated systems and carbon-carbon bond forming processes to acquaint students with methods of organic synthesis.
 Topics also include an introduction to spectroscopic methods for the identification of organic compounds.